piepiepies/2022partBphysiciansothers/README.md

 Files include:
 1) CSV file with the data
 2) SQL code
-   * to upload the data to SQL server
+   * to upload the data to SQL server: original_data_load.sql
-   * normalizing the data by distributing into multiple tables
+   * normalizing the data by distributing into multiple tables: table_creation.sql
-   * updating the column types
+   * updating the column types and creating primary/foreign keys: keys_creation_types_changing.sql
-   * creating primary/foreign keys
-   * creating views for the queries
+   * creating views for the queries: decided views.sql
-3) Database diagram from SQL server
+3) Database diagram from SQL server: database diagram.PNG
 4) Query results and visualizations